jhauschild/WinterschoolBarcelona2021/README.md

 In the second session, we will use the [TeNPy](https://github.com/tenpy/tenpy) library to setup more advanced calculations in the folder `tenpy`.

+## Lecture notes

 The `IntroDMRG.pdf` and `IntroTDVP.pdf` are the notes written down in the lecture itself.
-I've also added the prepared lecture notes with a slightly cleaner hand writing (and an extra page in the end of DMRG, that I skipped during the lecture).
+I've also added the prepared lecture notes with a slightly cleaner hand writing (and an extra page in the end of DMRG, that I skipped during the lecture due to time constraints).

 The references are: